 In 2024, she received a Visibility Award from the Human Rights Campaign, recognizing her impact as both a cultural voice and an advocate.

-In October 2025, L Morgan directed a star-studded benefit concert of The Drowsy Chaperone at Carnegie Hall—believed to be one of the earliest, and possibly the first, instances of an openly trans artist directing a major event at the historic venue.
+In October 2025, L Morgan directed a star-studded benefit concert of The Drowsy Chaperone at Carnegie Hall—believed to be one of the earliest, and possibly the first, instances of an openly transgender artist directing a major event at the historic venue.
+It was recently announced that the concert will receive Special Recognition honors at the 37th GLAAD Media Awards this Spring.